litmuschaos/litmus-e2e/testcases/TCID-VMWx-Portal-GUI-Teaming.md

 #### &nbsp;&nbsp;&nbsp;Details

-     Test case to check the accesibility of Team Tab.
+     Test case to check the accessibility of Team Tab.

 #### &nbsp;&nbsp;&nbsp;Steps Performed in the test